alanx3x7/AR_Marker_Tracking/README.md

 ### Usage/Installation
 <p align="justify">
 For direct usage, please go to Release and see Version 1.0.
-Download, unzip, and then double click on Marker_Detection_Try_2.exe
+Download AR_Marker_Tracking_Release_V1.0.zip, unzip, and then double click on Marker_Detection_Try_2.exe
 </p>